RANDSUM/randsum-ts/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Attributions

-I looked high and wide for a consensus on a sort "Extended Standard Dice Notation", and could not find anything.
-The most extensive and thought-out documentation I found was for the game's [Sophie's Dice](https://sophiehoulden.com/dice/documentation/notation.html#keep).
-Thanks, [Sophie](https://www.patreon.com/SophieHoulden)!
-Your examples were invaluable.
-Consider buying their [games](https://sophieh.itch.io/)!

 ## Why did you make this?